 Professor Sharon Cameron is a Consultant Gynaecologist, and Lead for sexual health services NHS Lothian, and Co-director of Clinical effectiveness Unit of Faculty of Sexual and Reproductive healthcare UK.
-Here, she disucsses the importance of Rego's Abortion Series (1998).
+Here, she dicusses the importance of this series.

 As a gynaecologist I provide care for women throughout their lives and from puberty to beyond menopause.
 This includes helping women to become pregnant and also providing care when women have an unintended or unwanted pregnancy and so Rego's abortion series particularly marked me.
 The paintings of women about to undergo a ‘backstreet’ abortion at a time/ place when abortion was illegal.
 The women are alone.
 A young schoolgirl, an older woman, possibly already a mother.
 Fear, shame, defiance or pain can be seen in their face.
 The bucket beside them that will soon be full of blood.
 The woman in the painting may die, she may suffer severe complications.
 Yet this is all preventable with safe, legal abortion.